don't let someone else say you can't - it is their limitations they see

 She then signed her songs to Warner Chappell Publishing UK, recording her first album ‘Falling Through A Cloud’, produced by David Kershanbaum (Tracy Chapman/Sheryl Crow), selling a modest 100,000 records worldwide and followed it up with her second album ‘All the Colors’ produced by Jeff Lorber in USA.

-Some of her favourite memories during that time were Joni Mitchell joining her on stage in LA for a very unexpected jam session, being hired to sing at Jack Nicholson’s birthday party, eating baked beans on toast for dinner at Bryan Ferry’s castle and David Gilmour playing harmonica to her playing piano at a Pink Floyd after-show party, to name a few.
+Some of her favourite memories during that time were Joni Mitchell joining her on stage in LA for a very unexpected jam session, hired to sing at Jack Nicholson’s birthday party, eating baked beans on toast for dinner at Bryan Ferry’s castle and David Gilmour playing harmonica to her playing piano at a Pink Floyd after-show party, to name a few.